 Figure 2.
 The person in this photo is outside of the previously disturbed roadway prism.
-The fill slope for the road, as well as the presence of desert pavement and creosote bushes which pre-date construction of the interstate are all indicators of the location of the road prism.
+The fill slope for the road, presence of desert pavement and creosote bushes which pre-date construction of the interstate, are all indicators of the location of the road prism.
 The road prism ends near the base of the fill slope, as indicated by the yellow line.